shubham-rooter/website-status-code/README.md

 # website-status-code
-# scscanner_py
+# scanner.py
-scscanner_py is tool to read website status code response from the lists.
-This tool is reworked from bash version of [scscanner](https://github.com/yuyudhn/scscanner).
+scanner.py is tool to read website status code response from the lists.
+This tool is reworked from bash version of [scanner](https://github.com/shubham-rooter/website-status-code).

-## Requirements
-- requests
-- urllib3
-- datetime
-- argparse

-Tested on **Debian** with **Python 3.10.8**

 ## Features
 - Multi-threading for fast scanning.